 Reflect: When Particles Bounce Off a Surface

-The Reflect boundary condition is exactly what it sounds like.
-When a particle hits a wall, it bounces off and continues its journey through the domain.
-Think of it like a tennis ball hitting the ground.
-This is one of the most fundamental types of particle-wall interaction you can model.
+The Reflect boundary condition is what it sounds like.
+When a particle hits a wall, it bounces off and continues its journey through the fluid domain.
+This is similar to a tennis ball hitting the ground.
+It is one of the most fundamental types of particle-wall interactions.

-To control how the particle bounces, you need to set two important parameters: the coefficients of restitution.
-These coefficients are numbers between 0 and 1 that tell ANSYS Fluent how much momentum (or energy) the particle keeps after hitting the wall.
+To control how the particle bounces, two important parameters must be defined: the coefficients of restitution.
+These coefficients are numbers between 0 and 1.
+They dictate how much momentum (or energy) the particle keeps after the collision.

 Figure 2: An illustration of the Reflect DPM boundary condition, where a particle hits a surface and bounces back into the flow domain, with its new path determined by the coefficients of restitution.

-- Normal Coefficient of Restitution: This controls the “bounce” in the direction perpendicular to the wall (straight away from it).
+- Normal Coefficient of Restitution: This controls the “bounce” in the direction perpendicular to the wall.

-- Tangential Coefficient of Restitution: This controls the particle’s momentum parallel to the wall (along its surface).
+- Tangential Coefficient of Restitution: This controls the particle’s momentum parallel to the wall surface.

-- A value of 1.0 means a perfectly elastic collision.
+- A value of 1 means a perfectly elastic collision.
 The particle loses no momentum in that direction.
-It’s a perfect bounce.

-- A value of 0.0 means the particle loses all of its momentum in that direction
+- A value of 0 means the particle loses all of its momentum in that direction after the collision.

-- A value between 0 and 1 (e.g., 0.8) represents a real-world, inelastic collision where the particle loses some energy.
+- A value between 0 and 1 (e.g., 0.8) represents a real-world, inelastic collision where some energy is lost.

 When to Use the Reflect Condition?
-The Reflect DPM condition is great for simulations where you expect solid particles to bounce off hard surfaces without sticking.
-A great example is in biomedical engineering.
-In our tutorial on Magnetic Nanoparticles in an Artery, we simulate how nanoparticles travel through a blood vessel.
-For the artery walls, the Reflect condition is used because we assume the particles bounce off the vessel walls rather than sticking to them.
+This condition is applied in simulations where solid particles bounce off hard surfaces without sticking.
+For instance, in our tutorial on Magnetic Nanoparticles in an Artery, we simulate how nanoparticles travel through a blood vessel.
+For the artery walls, the Reflect condition is assigned because the particles are expected to bounce off the walls rather than stick to them.

 Figure 3: Nanoparticle bounce off after hitting the walls of artery